bhavneet-saini/weather-telling-app/README.md

 ## Features

-- Search weather by country name
+- Search weather by country name or city name
 - Displays:
   - Temperature (in °C)
   - Humidity